Goaleroper/Goaleroper-Todo-List-Application-in-Angular/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
-Back-end isn't included but API is called using HTTP Services to add/remove tasks and lists.
+Back-end isn't included but in source code there is HTTP services to call API and  add/edit/remove tasks and lists.

 ## Code scaffolding